Trgrf/ReadMeGen/README.md

 - [Credits](#credits)
 - [License](#license)
 ## Installation
-First you want to npm install and then just run a npm start to get the application up and running on localhost:3001.
-Then using insomnia follow the routing so you can see datadisplayed from the database.
+Simply npm i and then npm start for the server to run my portfolio on localhost:3000 or follow the delpoyed link at the end of this README.
 ## Usage
-To allow users to really understand how the backend works with regards to data retrival and data display.
+So indiviuals and employers can have a better grasp of my skill set as well as me as a person.
 ## License

 undefined